Teaching and learning services

 Academic writing and study skills

-The Academic Support Centre (link to https://lnu.se/en/library/Writing-and-referencing/academic-support-centre/) (ASC) offers teaching about academic writing in connection with independent work on various levels.
+The Academic Skills Centre (link to https://lnu.se/en/library/Writing-and-referencing/academic-skills-centre/) (ASC) offers teaching about academic writing in connection with independent work on various levels.
 The teaching can be adapted to suit the subject and the requirements of the assignment.
 A lecture about study skills can be given at the beginning of an academic program.